supreethr23/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/module-01.md

     -   Two load balancers, one for the web tier and one for the SQL tier.
     -   The virtual network with the proper DNS configuration in place.

 1. You can check the HA resource deployment status by navigating to the **ContosoRG1** resource group.
 Select **Deployments** in the resource group and check the status of the deployments.
-Make sure the deployment status is marked as **Succeeded** for all available templates before proceeding to the next task.
+Ensure the deployment status is marked as **Succeeded** for all available templates before proceeding to the next task.

     ![Screenshot of the Azure portal showing the template deployment status 'Succeeded' for each template.](images/iaas-image2.png "Screenshot of the Azure portal showing the template deployment status Succeeded for each template")

    > **Congratulations** on completing the task!
 Now, it is time to validate it.
 Here are the steps:
    > - Click on the **Validate** button for the corresponding task.
-If you receive a success message, you can proceed to the next task.
+You can proceed to the next task if you receive a success message.
    > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
    > - If you need any assistance, please contact us at **cloudlabs-support@spektrasystems.com**.
 We are available 24/7 to help.
    <validation step="ccb0033a-ade9-4c32-a114-01ddcf952476" />